Your Hands-On Experience

 You are permitted to be compensated by your externship site including reimbursement for any travel, food, and lodging expenses incurred.

 * Externships at Cornell University, the University of Tennessee and Kansas State University are under the direct control and supervision of Oklahoma State University.
-Students attending one of these clinical affiliates will need to have their externship experience written evaluation sent from the externship site directly to the correct person in Oklahoma State University.
-It is the student's responsibility to obtain the externship evaluation form, provide it to the externship site and to be sure that it is returned to the appropriate RUSVM personnel in a timely manner.
+Students attending one of these clinical affiliates will need to have their externship experience written evaluation sent from the externship site directly to the correct person at Oklahoma State University.
+It is the student's responsibility to obtain the externship evaluation form, provide it to the externship site, and to be sure that it is returned to the appropriate RUSVM personnel in a timely manner.

 Student Professional Veterinary Medical Liability Insurance